-For those with student loans from Caribbean Banks, ask a lot of questions of your student loan servicers and if you don’t understand something, be persistent in requesting answers, even if it means escalating any issues up the management chain or getting someone to advocate on your behalf.
+For those with student loans from Caribbean Banks, ask a lot of questions of your student loan servicers.
+If you don’t understand something, be persistent in requesting answers, even if it means escalating any issues up to the management chain or getting someone to advocate on your behalf.

 Joining a debt payoff challenge to help with focus and accountability, can also be a good move.
-You’d be amazed at how much it can help you pay off debt - You can check out some examples here HERE.
+You’d be amazed at how much it can help you pay off debt.

 Consider making your own repayment plan.
 You don’t have to stick with the minimum payment or the 10 to 25-year repayment term.
 You can commit to paying extra on your student loans so that you can pay them off faster.
 For U.S. borrowers, explore Federal, state and local forgiveness programs that you may be eligible for (see 100+ ways here).

 Most importantly, keep saving while paying off student loan debt, because your retirement and emergency savings still need your attention.